clojuredocs/guides/articles/language/core_overview.md

 No matter which order you put func<10 and func<20 in, there will be a reference to a var that does not yet exist when the compiler does the initial evaluation of top-level forms.

-(declare ...) defines the var with no binding so that the the var exists when it is referenced later in the code.
+`declare` defines the var with no binding so that the the var exists when it is referenced later in the code.

 ### defn

-(defn ...) allows for succinct definition of a function and metadata about its argslist and doc-string. (defn ...) inherently allows for quick documentation of functions that can be retrieved with (doc ..).
+`defn` allows for succinct definition of a function and metadata about its argslist and doc-string. `defn` inherently allows for quick documentation of functions that can be retrieved with `doc`.
 This feature should be used almost universally.

-Without (defn ..), a var would be directly bound to a function definition and explicit metadata about the doc string and argslits would be added manually.
+Without `defn`, a var would be directly bound to a function definition and explicit metadata about the doc string and argslits would be added manually.

 {% highlight clojure %}
 (def func (fn [x] x))